 Students in foster care have lower academic outcomes than their peers, even when controlling for other factors such as poverty level.
 In fact, only 50% of students involved with the child welfare system complete high school by age 181.
 With the enactment of the Every Student Succeeds Act, states have the opportunity to enhance the level and impact of support provided to students in foster care to promote educational stability and long-term academic success.
 In an effort to better serve students in foster care and close the achievement gap between those students and their peers, several states have taken distinct steps including employing educational liaisons and building information sharing networks.
 The following report contains information on the ongoing work of several states who have taken purposeful and progressive steps towards helping students in foster care succeed academically.
-The Center for Policy, Practice & Innovation at Children's Home + Aid encourages states, agencies and advocates to review strategies to improve outcomes for students in foster care and other state and agency policies pertaining to students in foster care.
+The Center for Policy, Practice & Innovation at Children's Home + Aid encourages states, agencies and advocates to review strategies to improve outcomes for students in foster care and use this information to inform implementation of the Every Student Succeeds Act and other state and agency policies pertaining to students in foster care.